Muusssi/unitCalculator/README.md

 # unitCalculator

-Function calculator that is aware of units.
+Function calculator that is aware of units and measurement errors.

+Currently only has a finnish manual in the wiki.